 In Iowa, whether your potential case involves damage to real property (your house or your land, for example) or personal property (including vehicle damage), it must be filed within five years, according to Iowa Code section 614.1, which sets this time limit for any legal action based on "injuries to property."

-If that happens, you've essentially lost your right to any legal remedy for your damaged property.
-That's why it's crucial to pay attention to and comply with the Iowa statute of limitations for property damage claims.
+If your lawsuit is dismissed, you've essentially lost your right to any legal remedy for your damaged property.
+That's why it's crucial to pay attention to (and make sure you comply with) the Iowa statute of limitations as it applies to property damage claims.
 Even if you're only filing an insurance claim and you're convinced it will settle, make sure you've preserved the court option as leverage during settlement negotiations.

-A number of situations could effectively extend the five-year lawsuit filing deadline as set out in the statute of limitations.
+A number of situations could effectively extend the five-year filing deadline set out in Iowa's statute of limitations for property damage lawsuits.